danbev/learning-ai/notes/ggml-split-graph.md

         return cur_backend_id;
     }
 ```
-Since this is a an input tensor it will be assigned to the last backed which
+Since this is `a` an input tensor it will be assigned to the last backend which
 as the comment says is assumed to be the CPU.
-The same process will happen for the tensor 'b'.
+The same process will happen for the tensor `b`.

 After that the nodes will also be visited:
 ```c++